caadams4/cyberblog/wolvCTF/wolvCTF.md

 ### Build a solution

-Now that we have a picture of what is happening, let's run it through [Radare2](https://github.com/radareorg/radare2) (r2) debugger check out the list of XOR keys in memory.
+Now that we have a picture of what is happening, let's run the [homework_help](./homework_help) binary through [Radare2](https://github.com/radareorg/radare2) (r2) debugger check out the list of XOR keys in memory.

 Here is the XOR key list in memory; these values are what the program suspects will be the result of continued chain of XORs against the input charaters.